build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

 #### Step 2: Deploy the Microsoft Public Key Infrastructure Quick Start template

-In this step, you deploy an offline root CA and an enterprise subordinate CA by using the Microsoft Public Key Infrastructure Quick Start.
+In this step, you deploy an offline root CA and an enterprise subordinate CA by using the [Microsoft Public Key Infrastructure Quick Start](https://aws.amazon.com/quickstart/architecture/microsoft-pki/).
 Because you use a Quick Start template for this deployment, you only need to enter the following information—you can change the default values for any fields not explicitly mentioned here.

 To deploy the CAs with the Microsoft Public Key Infrastructure Quick Start

-1. In the AWS CloudFormation console, choose Create stack and then do the following:
+1. In the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation/), choose Create stack and then do the following:
     1. For **Prepare template**, select **Template is ready**.
     2. For **Template source**, select **Amazon S3 URL**.
     3. For **Amazon S3 URL**, enter:  `https://aws-quickstart.s3.amazonaws.com/quickstart-microsoft-pki/templates/microsoft-pki.template.yaml`
     4. Choose **Next**.
 2. Specify the stack details as follows:
+    1. For **Stack name**, enter a name for the stack.
-    1. For **VPC CIDR**, enter the CIDR of the VPC where your self-managed AD directory resides.
+    2. For **VPC CIDR**, enter the CIDR of the VPC where your self-managed AD directory resides.
-    2. For **VPC ID**, select the VPC where your self-managed AD directory resides.
+    3. For **VPC ID**, select the VPC where your self-managed AD directory resides.
-    3. For **CA(s) Subnet ID**, select a subnet in the VPC where your self-managed AD directory resides.
+    4. For **CA(s) Subnet ID**, select a subnet in the VPC where your self-managed AD directory resides.
-    4. For **Domain Members Security Group ID**, select an existing security group that allows communication with the self-managed AD directory.
+    5. For **Domain Members Security Group ID**, select an existing security group that allows communication with the self-managed AD directory.
-    5. For **Key Pair Name**, select an EC2 key pair in your account.
+    6. For **Key Pair Name**, select an EC2 key pair in your account.
-    6. For **Active Directory Domain Services Type**, select **SelfManaged** or **AWSManaged** (dependent on your AD environment).
+    7. For **Active Directory Domain Services Type**, select **SelfManaged** or **AWSManaged** (dependent on your AD environment).
-    7. For **Domain FQDN DNS Name**, enter the DNS name of the AD domain.
+    8. For **Domain FQDN DNS Name**, enter the DNS name of the AD domain.
 In this example, I use `corp.example.com`.
-    8. For **Domain NetBIOS Name**, enter the NetBIOS name of the AD domain.
+    9. For **Domain NetBIOS Name**, enter the NetBIOS name of the AD domain.
 In this example, I use `CORP`.
-    9. For **IP used for DNS (Must be accessible)**, enter the IP address of one of the AD domain controllers.
+    10. For **IP used for DNS (Must be accessible)**, enter the IP address of one of the AD domain controllers.
-    10. For **IP used for DNS (Must be accessible)**, enter the IP address of the other AD domain controller.
+    11. For **IP used for DNS (Must be accessible)**, enter the IP address of the other AD domain controller.
-    11. For **Secret ARN Containing CA Install Credentials**, enter the Secrets Manager secret ARN created in **Step 1: Create Secret in Secrets**.
+    12. For **Secret ARN Containing CA Install Credentials**, enter the Secrets Manager secret ARN created in **Step 1: Create Secret in Secrets**.
-    12. For **CA Deployment Type**, select **One-Tier** or **Two-Tier**.
+    13. For **CA Deployment Type**, select **One-Tier** or **Two-Tier**.
-    13. For **Use S3 for CA CRL Location**, select **No** or **Yes**.
+    14. For **Use S3 for CA CRL Location**, select **No** or **Yes**.
        **Note:** If you don’t want to use an S3 bucket to store the CRLs, set **Use S3 for CA CRL Location** to **No**.
 When **No** is selected, the Quick Start stores and hosts the CRLs in a file share and _Internet Information Services (IIS)_ website on the enterprise CA.
-    14. For **CA CRL S3 Bucket Name**, enter the name of the bucket created in Step 2: Set up S3 bucket to store certificate revocation lists (CRLs) and certificates.
+    15. For **CA CRL S3 Bucket Name**, enter the name of the bucket created in Step 2: Set up S3 bucket to store certificate revocation lists (CRLs) and certificates.
         **Note:** If you set **Use S3 for CA CRL Location** to **No**, leave this field as default.
-    15. Select **Next** on the current screen and the following screen.
+    16. Select **Next** on the current screen and the following screen.
-    16. Check the box next to each of the following statements.
+    17. Check the box next to each of the following statements.
         1. **I acknowledge that AWS CloudFormation might create IAM resources with custom names.**
         2. **I acknowledge that AWS CloudFormation might require the following capability: CAPABILITY_AUTO_EXPAND.**
-    17. Choose **Create stack**.
+    18. Choose **Create stack**.
 ![A prompt showing that you need to acknowledge additional capability before deploying the CloudFormation stack](./images/02-additional-capability-before-deploying-cloudformation-stack.png)
 It should take 20 to 30 minutes for the resources to deploy.